JakeWharton/jakewharton.com/_posts/2014-10-24-coercing-picasso-to-play-with-palette.md

 }
 ```

-The `WeakHashMap` will release the `Palette` reference when its assciated `Bitmap` is garbage collected.
+The `WeakHashMap` will release the `Palette` reference when its associated `Bitmap` is garbage collected.
 We rely on Picasso's memory cache to retain the strong reference even if it isn't currently being displayed in an `ImageView`.

 The calling code has to obtain the final `Bitmap` in order to query the cache.
 This is trivial in Picasso's `Target`, but much more ugly in the more common `Callback`.